 Pro-government media reports that Ali al-Nimr could face crucifixion after his beheading have sparked a global outcry.
 On 14 October, his mother appealed to US President Barack Obama to step in to save her son.

 “The death penalty is a cruel, inhuman and degrading punishment and there is no convincing evidence that it is a particular deterrent against crime.
-Its use to punish someone for a crime they allegedly committed when they were under 18 years old is a flagrant violation of international law,” said James Lynch, Deputy Director of the Middle East and North Africa Programme at Amnesty International.
+Its use to punish someone for a crime they allegedly committed when they were under 18 years old is a flagrant violation of international law,” said Amnesty International press office, Deputy Director of the Middle East and North Africa Programme at Amnesty International.

 “The fact that all three state that they were tortured and denied access to a lawyer during their interrogations raises further grave concerns about the legal proceedings in their cases.
 It is abundantly clear that they have had nothing that resembles a fair trial.”

 Ali al-Nimr was arrested in February 2012, when he was 17 years old, and held in a juvenile rehabilitation centre and then an adult prison.
 He was sentenced to death in May 2014 by the Specialized Criminal Court (SCC) in Jeddah, a security and counter-terrorism court, for 12 offences that included taking part in anti-government protests, attacking security forces, possessing a machine-gun and carrying out an armed robbery.
 Ali al-Nimr has said that his “confessions” were extracted under torture but the court has refused to order an investigation into his allegations.